 The ITP Evaluation Process

-At the outset, the evaluation process requires the scouts to dive into the game film of each player, looking across multiple games.
-As studies conducted by ITP’s own Ethan Young suggest, the more film you watch on a player, the more accurate the grading process becomes.
+Each player tape was studied using a trait-based approach where they assess critical factors and position specifics for each player that translate well to the NFL.
+We assessed 2016 and 2017 film to better understand the player’s development in their college program and ensured each player was viewed in multiple games.
 At a bare minimum, three games are necessary.
 Five or more is ideal, allowing the scouts to see the player in a broader spectrum of situations.
 Furthermore, scouts are requested to watch games where the player is confronted with different types of situations.
 Games against higher-level competition, games against lower-level competition.
 Road games and home games, and games in the elements.
 The more context you can add to a player’s performance, the more accurate – and trustworthy – your projections and evaluations become.

 When watching the players during their games, the scouts take a “snap to finish” approach to every play; the key here is not simply watching how a player reacts to the action, but also how they prepare for the play in the phase leading up to and including the snap.
 Watching the prospects in the pre-snap phase is just as important as breaking down the in-play action.
 Do they line up in the right spots, are they leaders in the pre-snap phase, directing players to execute assignments, or are they being moved around by other teammates?
 Are the quarterbacks making reads or checks at the line or are they looking for help from the sidelines?
 The more we can ascertain about these players pre-snap, the better our understanding will be of their post-snap execution.